Investing in the future of science: UK environmental science engagement

 Engagement during the COVID-19 pandemic

-Further research, funded by the Royal Society of Chemistry, is exploring the impact on the pandemic of environmental science engagement in the UK.
+Further research, funded by the Royal Society of Chemistry, explored the impact on the pandemic of environmental science engagement in the UK.

 Remote engagement with science: Insights from practitioners engaging UK school age children with environmental science during the COVID-19 pandemic (PDF)